Ethnic Studies

 K-12 Ethnic Studies

-UCR's Teacher Education Program (TEP) is pleased to offer a K-12 Ethnic Studies Pathway for M.Ed. students enrolled in the English and Social Science credential programs.
-If you are interested in learning more about teaching Ethnic Studies, we invite you to consider applying to the TEP.
+UCR's Teacher Education Program (TEP) is pleased to offer a K-12 Ethnic Studies Pathway for M.Ed. students enrolled in the English and Social Science credential programs, to develop educators equipped with the knowledge, skills, and experiences to serve as Ethnic Studies teachers across the region, state.

 Selection Criterion